 27. Pet Pictures

-Everyone loves a cute pet picture, so why not share photos of your pets or your employees’ pets in your email newsletter?
+Talk about the safest newsletter idea.
+Everyone loves cute pet pictures, so why not share photos of your or employees’ pets in your email newsletter?

 Here’s how Carhartt does it:

-Sharing photos of adorable animals is a great way to skyrocket engagement, which is proven by the fact that animal photos are super popular on social media sites like Instagram and Facebook.
+Sharing photos of adorable animals is a great way to skyrocket engagement, proven by the fact that animal photos are super popular on social media sites like Instagram and Facebook.

 That’s a wrap!